AnojAryal/CancerCellDetector/README.md

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the *MIT license*.

 ## Contact